metalcupcake5/SkyblockItems/README.md

-# skyblock-mod
+# skyblock-plugin
-A mod that replicates the features of some items from Hypixel Skyblock.
+A plugin that replicates the features of some items from Hypixel Skyblock.

 # To Contribute
 Download/Fork+download the project and import a maven project into your IDE.
 Select the main directory with the `pom.xml` file